stt-datacore/website/static/crew/icheb_crew.md

 published: true
 ---

-Itchy's events stop and start more than a rusted, red '36 Ford as he lives from mega to mega, but his traits have done a good job providing him chances at some shuttle piloting along with multiple collections.
-With a relatively pricey build, you might opt to level him after other daily-useful crew, but he's a fine low end pickup from beholds.
+Itchy's Events stop and start more than a rusted, red '36 Ford as he lives from Trait bonus to Trait bonus, but they have done a good job providing him chances at some Shuttle piloting along with a trio of Collections.
+In the early game, Icheb can provide a stopgap option on your Ships with a 350% Instant Damage ability behind a Position Trigger.